 There are many different ways of doing these mass spectrometry methods.
 The following types are available.

 - Electron Ionization (EI)

 - Matrix Assisted Laser Desorption/Ionization (MALDI)

 Unless you are a student studying for an exam, there is no point in understanding and remembering these detailed features.
-For this reason, I will not describe the detailed characteristics of each analytical method.
-In any case, it is good to understand that there are several methods of mass spectrometry.
+Therefore, we will not describe the detailed characteristics of each analytical method.
+In any case, it is enough to understand that there are several methods of mass spectrometry.

-The most common of the MS methods is electron ionization (EI).
-This technique is used to measure molecular weight by heating the sample to ionize it.
-The sample to be measured is ionized by bombarding it with electrons.
-Since only the target compound is measured, it is simple and easy to analyze data.
+Of the MS methods, the most common method is electron ionization (EI).
+It is a method of measuring molecular weight by ionization through heating.
+The sample is ionized by bombarding it with electrons.
+Since only the target compound is measured, it is simple and data analysis is easy.

 However, the electron ionization (EI) method cannot measure heat-sensitive compounds or high-molecular compounds such as proteins.
 In such cases, other analysis methods are used to measure molecular weight.